 - I am not impartial since I receive commissions from some cell phone carriers.
 For details about monetary relationships (or lack thereof) see the “Relationship disclosure” sections.

 - I’ve tried to prioritize investigating carriers that are likely to be good options for many consumers, but it’s possible there are good carriers I haven’t tried or listed.

 - When assessing network quality, I draw on information collected by other evaluation companies.
-I’ve written about the methodologies used by many of these companies: RootMetrics, Opensignal, Tutela, Consumer Reports, and Nielsen.
+I’ve written about the methodologies used by many of these companies: RootMetrics, Opensignal, Tutela, Consumer Reports, PCMag, and Nielsen.
 I have non-trivial concerns about every one of these companies’ methodologies.

 - Consumers vary in what they’re looking for from a cell phone carrier.
 While I try to cover a number of common situations consumers find themselves in, there are consumers with use cases I don’t cover.